Health in Brunei

 Ambulance responding to an emergency in 2023.

 Brunei's healthcare system is managed by the Brunei Ministry of Health and funded by the General Treasury.
 It consists of around 15 health centers, ten clinics and 22 maternal facilities, considered to be of reasonable standard.
 There are also two private hospitals.
 Cardiovascular disease, cancer, and diabetes are the leading cause of death in the country, with life expectancy around 75 years, a vast improvement from 1961.
-Brunei's human development index (HCI) improved from 0.81 in 2002 to 0.83 in 2021, expanding at an average annual rate of 0.14%.
-According to the UN's Human Development Report 2020, the HCI for girls in the country is greater than for boys, though there are not enough statistics in Brunei to break down HCI by socioeconomic classes.
+Brunei's human development index (HDI) improved from 0.81 in 2002 to 0.83 in 2021, expanding at an average annual rate of 0.14%.
+According to the UN's Human Development Report 2020, the HDI for girls in the country is greater than for boys, though there are not enough statistics in Brunei to break down HDI by socioeconomic classes.
 Brunei is the second country in Southeast Asia after Singapore to be rated 47th out of 189 nations on the UN HDI 2019 and has maintained its position in the Very High Human Development category.
 Being a culturally taboo subject, the rate of suicide has not been investigated.